 We can get the money back in the following ways

-If you are overpaid housing benefit or council tax support, we can sometimes reduce the overpayment if you provide us with evidence of all your income, savings and investments for the period of the overpayment.
+If you are overpaid housing benefit, we can sometimes reduce the overpayment if you provide us with evidence of all your income, savings and investments for the period of the overpayment.